Azure/azure-spring-apps-landing-zone-accelerator/Scenarios/ASA-Secure-Baseline/Terraform/09-e2e-azuredevops-standard.md

 ## Setting Up Azure DevOps for deployment

-To set up your Azure Pipeline for deployment, you'll first need an Azure DevOps project to handle hold the vairable group, pipeline and GitHub repository integration.
+To set up your Azure Pipeline for deployment, you'll first need an Azure DevOps project to handle hold the variable group, pipeline and GitHub repository integration.
 We then need to setup an Azure Service Connection for deployment of resources, a variable group and integrate the Azure DevOps pipeline that we've created for you.

 ## Setup secrets and variables